DanielSanRocha/elmo-tools/README.md

 ```

 Will try to access localhost:1234 until it reply an acceptable HTTP status code.
 Useful for checking if a service is up, for example.

+## Acknowledgements

+For now just some simple tools.
+In the future I intend to add some crazy stuff I created to make my life easier =).

+Made with love by Daniel Santana!